Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/03-HOG-CI-stages.md

 Script .synthesise\_project uses the following variables:

   - PROJECT\_NAME : the project name
-  - HOG\_NJOBS: number of jobs used by Vivado, default 4, taken from repository settings, see (Gitlab repository set-up)[#Gitlab-repository-set-up]
+  - Hog\_NJOBS: number of jobs used by Vivado, default 4, taken from repository settings, see (gitlab repository set-up)[#gitlab-repository-set-up]

 Synthesises the project.